Erdogan hopes France will 'get rid of Macron' as soon as possible - RFI

 Istanbul (AFP)

-Turkish President Recep Tayyip Erdogan said Friday he hopes France will "get rid" of his French counterpart Emmanuel Macron as soon as possible, in the latest salvo in an escalating war of words between the two leaders.
+Turkish President Recep Tayyip Erdogan said on Friday he hopes France will get rid of Emmanuel Macron as soon as possible, the latest salvo in an escalating war of words between the two leaders.

+Turkey is embroiled in a series of disputes with France and its EU partners, from tensions in the eastern Mediterranean to the contested Nagorno-Karabakh region.

+The spat has risen to new levels in recent months as France has moved to crack down on Islamist extremism after several attacks on its soil.

-"Macron is a trouble for France.
+"Macron is trouble for France.
 With Macron, France is passing through a very, very dangerous period.
 I hope that France will get rid of Macron trouble as soon as possible," Erdogan told reporters after Friday prayers in Istanbul.

-Turkey and France are embroiled in a series of disputes, from tensions in the eastern Mediterranean to the contested Nagorno-Karabakh region.

-And the spat has risen to new levels in recent months as France has moved to crack down on Islamist extremism after several attacks on French soil.
-Erdogan has repeatedly suggested that Macron get "mental checks" and urged the Turkish people to boycott French-labelled products.

 "Yellow vests could later turn into red vests," Erdogan said, without elaborating.